Results 1 to 9 of 9

 I suppose most of you have already heard of it by now but yeah...

 Somehow the NSA debacle seems to get worse by the day, the long-term damage impossible to estimate.
-Carrier pigeons and tinfoil hats it is."Reason is the madness of the strongest"
+Carrier pigeons and tinfoil hats it is.to wound the autumnal city.

 07-09-2013, 10:38 AM #2